 While Americans tend to have a strong confidence in their technical and scientific understanding of climate change, data proves otherwise.

-This is where we come in; academics and academic scholarship must play a greater role in public discourse, business decision-making and policy development.
-We need to do a better job of educating people on science.
-We need another Carl Sagan, someone who can take complex scientific ideas and make them understandable to a lay audience.
+Academics and academic scholarship must play a greater role in public discourse, business decision-making, and policy development.
+We need another Carl Sagan, someone who can take complex scientific ideas and make them understandable.
 We need someone who can present this information in way that recognizes both the scientific models that are developed and the cultural underpinnings that cause people to accept or reject them.
-Science is never socially or politically inert (especially in today’s politically polarized environment), and scientists have a duty to both recognize its impact on society and communicate that impact to those who must live with the consequences.
+Science is never socially or politically inert (especially in today’s politically polarized environment); scientists have a duty to both recognize its impact on society and communicate that impact to those who must live with the consequences.

 And yet, much of the work of physical and social scientists remains within the pages of academic journals that, with the exception of select consultants (who profit from their ability to translate this work), few practitioners will ever read.
 Valuable knowledge is left on the academic table and fails to reach the attention of policy-makers and the public that need it desperately.

 Why is this so?
 New York Times commentator David Brooks captured the nature of the problem when he was asked on a National Public Radio broadcast if he thought any current scholars might have the same influence as mid-twentieth century intellectual, Reinhold Niebuhr.
 He replied,

 “...my favorite period of American social science is the period roughly between '55 and '65.
 And this was a period when you had a series of public intellectuals who were not lost in academic disciplines, but who are much higher-brow than your average journalist... the milieu that created these big daring public intellectuals just isn't there right now.”